 OUR LEAD TEACHERS

 Crystal Mills has been working in the preschool education field for almost two decades and has received her Child Development Associate (CDA) Credential for Preschools.
 Ms. Crystal has worked with children varying in ages from fifteen months to twelve years old.
 She enjoys hands-on learning and one-on-one time with her students.
 In the classroom Ms. Crystal enjoys art, storytelling and singing.
-Ms. Crystal has been part of the Paxton team for three years as a volunteer with her teenage daughter Autumn.
+Ms. Crystal has been part of the The Arc of Loudoun team for three years as a volunteer with her teenage daughter Autumn.
 When at home she enjoys playing board games and camping with her family as well as reading.
 Ms. Crystal is excited to be a part of the ODLC team and leading the early 3-year-old class and Kindergarten Enrichment class.

 Ms. LaToya has been teaching for over a decade and has enjoyed every minute of it.
 She currently holds her Child Development Associate (CDA) credential for Preschools.
 In the summer of 2016 she came to ODLC to further her training in Child Development and immediately fell in love with the ODLC program.
 She was very excited when an opportunity opened for her to become a teacher at ODLC.
 Ms. LaToya believes that ODLC represents a positive environment for both children and teachers and is excited to watch her students learn and grow.